-The primary objective of the Entertainment Facility Market Assessment ("Entertainment Facility Assessment") was to forecast the top line revenue associated with offering a state-of-the-art entertainment venue.
+The primary objective of the Event Center Market Assessment ("Entertainment Facility Assessment") was to forecast the top line revenue associated with offering a state-of-theart entertainment venue.
 The entertainment facility is a critical component of the development.
-This venue allows the property to offer nightlife entertainment, crucial in exploiting the resort strategy.
+This venue allows the property to offer nightlife and sport related entertainment, crucial in exploiting the resort strategy.
 Nightlife entertainment is also very popular with the gaming segment.
 The entertainment facility would primarily realize demand from hotel guests in the area as well as local market casino patrons.